-Through the State Road Funds to Local Government Advisory Committee, WALGA seeks a change to the Procedures so that invoices are always provided within four weeks of line marking work being completed and Main Roads WA to invoice on the basis of an estimate where this is not achieved.
+Position Statement Through the State Road Funds to Local Government is not achieved.

+Advisory Committee, WALGA seeks a change to the Procedures so that invoices are always provided within four weeks of line marking work being completed and Main Roads WA to invoice on the basis of an estimate where this

-Many WA Local Governments cannot make final claims for Regional Road Group Projects until all costs are finalised.
+Background Many WA Local Governments cannot make final claims for

+Regional Road Group Projects until all costs are finalised.